MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 - `ExampleMasks` Folder containing 11 manually segmented masks in .tif format that are necessary to run the code.

+- `Images` Folder containing the images used in this README file.

 - `gitattributes`

 - `gitignore` containis file types that are not tracked by git.